TRPZtest/CsvToSqlTest/README.md

 Hi!

-Number of rows in the table after first running the program is 29889.
+Number of rows in the table after running the program is 29889.
 File with deleted rows will be created in root folder of project(Not solution and not in Debug folder).

  > Assume your program will be used on much larger data files.
 Describe in a few sentences what you would change if you knew it would be used for a 10GB CSV input file.